Christen Press: 2021

-2021–
+2021–2024

 Press announced via social media on September 9, 2021, that she, despite being called up, would not take part in the upcoming international windows, stating that she needed a few months break to focus on her mental health and spiritual growth.
-Ahead of two abroad friendlies vs Australia in November 2021, USWNT head coach Vlatko Andonovski opted to leave a core group of veteran players off of his 22-player roster, which included Press.
+Ahead of two abroad friendlies vs Australia in November 2021, former USWNT head coach Vlatko Andonovski opted to leave a core group of veteran players off of his 22-player roster, which included Press.
 As a result of this decision, Press subsequently was not included in the 23-player roster for the 2022 SheBelieves Cup in February.
 On June 13, 2022, Press was not included in the 23-player roster ahead of the 2022 CONCACAF W Championship.
 This decision sparked some confusion amongst media and fans, many of whom questioned Andonovski after Press had been logging consistent minutes for Angel City FC in the months leading up.
 When questioned by reporters on omitting Press, Andonovski claimed that she was performing well, but not out-performing the players in front of her.
-Press ultimately suffered an ACL tear with her club team on June 11, 2022, and will remain unavailable for national team selection while she recovers.
+Press ultimately suffered an ACL tear with her club team on June 11, 2022, and remained unavailable for national team selection while she underwent a succession of surgeries and recoveries.
+She began playing for her club again in October 2024 but has not yet been called up to the national team since then.

-2021 abuse scandal
+Personal life

+Press is married to USWNT and former Manchester United W.F.C. teammate Tobin Heath, having been in a relationship since 2015.

 On November 22, 2021, amidst the 2021 NWSL abuse scandal, Press alleged abuse against former Chicago Red Stars manager Rory Dames.
 Press revealed in an article by The Washington Post that she had tried to speak up about Dames' behavior in 2014 to former US Soccer President Sunil Gulati, but her "concerns were dismissed."
-Press went on to say that her request for a trade from the Chicago Red Stars in 2017 was due to Dames' treatment of her, and in 2018, she filed a complaint against him to US Soccer.
-That same day of the 22nd, the NWSL's players union released a statement in support of Press and Press' former Red Stars teammates Jen Hoy and Sam Johnson who came forward with similar allegations.
+Press went on to say that her request for a trade from the Chicago Red Stars in 2017 was due to Dames's treatment of her, and in 2018, she filed a complaint against him to US Soccer.
+The NWSL Players Association released a statement in support of Press and Press's former Red Stars teammates Jen Hoy and Sam Johnson, who came forward with similar allegations.

+Since 2013, Press has worked with Grassroot Soccer, an adolescent health organization that leverages the power of soccer to equip young people with the life-saving information, services, and mentorship they need to live healthier lives.
+First joining as a Global Ambassador, she was elected to the organization's Board of Directors in 2018 and has visited its soccer-based health programs in South Africa and Zambia.